Train to Teach

 Welcome to the Rivers Teaching Alliance.
 Thank you for considering us for your teacher training.

-The Rivers Teaching Alliance offers a postgraduate initial teacher training program with QTS accredited by the University of Worcester and we are a highly regarded provider within Worcestershire, of the hub-based Teacher Training programme in primary teaching.
+The Rivers Teaching Alliance offers a Post Graduate Certificate of Education (PGCE) with Qualified Teacher Status (QTS) accredited by the University of Worcester.
+We are a highly regarded provider within Worcestershire of school-based primary teacher training.

 You will be taught by supportive and expert practitioners who will empower you to gain your teacher training qualification.